Sustainable glass office building with trees for reducing carbon dioxide.

 ESG stands for "Environment, Social, and Governance."
 It is used by companies and investors to assess how a company addresses sustainability in a broad sence.
 The assessment closely examines and rates an organization's responsibilities in terms of environmental impact, social practices, and corporate governance.

 The E stands for 'environment' and assesses how an organization is dealing with environmental risks and natural resource management.
-The E in ESG goes beyond measuring the amount of energy or raw materials a company consumes.
+The 'E' in ESG goes beyond measuring the amount of energy or raw materials a company consumes.
 It also deals encompasses the treatment of water, air and VOC's.

-The 'S' in ESG) encompasses the proper treatment of human capital, ranging from employees to contractors.
-Does the organization ensure sufficient equality, diversity, and safety within its ranks?
 Additionally, the 'G' in ESG rates aspects such as executive compensation, internal hierarchy, corruption prevention, and financial structure contribute to the overall policy and financial corporate governance.

 Why is ESG so important now?